-The permit is valid for 12 months from the date of issue, unless an application is made to extend.
+An Asset Protection Permit is valid for 12 months from the date of issue, unless an application is made to extend.

-Other Permits that may be Required?
+Other permits that may be required?

 Use the following links to confirm if other permits that may be required for your works: